The Clear Edge

 Week 5-6: Testing and Refinement

 Automation didn’t work perfectly immediately.
-Week 5-6 was testing with real students, catching breaks, and fixing edge cases.
+Week 5–6 was all about testing with real students, catching breaks, and fixing edge cases.

 Week 5: Initial Testing with New Cohort

-25 new students onboarded via automation.
-First real stress test.
+25 new students onboarded via automation—the first real stress test.

 What worked: